the-lords-of-the-roombas/laser-tag/report/project2/project2.rst

 Duration (us):    28.90 34.67 40.38 46.17 54.75
 ===============================================

+This `trace <traces/trace-periodic-select-time.png>`
-The trace shows an example measurement for a run with 10 tasks.
+shows an example measurement for a run with 10 tasks.

 The plot below clearly confirms a linear increase.
-The increase is about **6.08 microseconds per task**.
+The increase is about **2.87 microseconds per task**.

 .. image:: plots/periodic-task-selection.svg